Documents That Define American Governance

 This division is not primarily organizational.
 It is defensive.

-Each branch holds sufficient authority to function, but not enough to dominate the others.
-The system is deliberately inefficient.
-It introduces friction.
+Each branch holds sufficient authority to fulfill its defined function, but not enough to dominate the others without check.
+The system introduces friction.
 It slows the exercise of power.
+It requires coordination across competing institutional interests before significant action can be taken.

-That inefficiency is not a flaw in the design.
+That friction is not a flaw in the design.
 It is the design.
-When government action requires alignment across multiple branches, it becomes structurally more difficult for any single interest to push through unchecked authority.
-The friction serves as a safeguard against the concentration of power that the Founders had seen operate without constraint.
+When government action requires alignment across multiple branches with distinct constituencies and authorities, it becomes structurally more difficult for any single interest to push through unchecked power.
+The inefficiency serves the structural goal of preventing dangerous consolidation of authority in any single institutional actor.

 Checks and Balances

-Separation of powers alone is insufficient.
-The Constitution adds a second layer of control: each branch holds tools to limit the authority of the others.
+Separation of powers alone is insufficient to maintain structural discipline over time.
+The Constitution adds a second layer of control: each branch holds specific tools to limit the authority of the others.

-Congress can pass legislation, but the President can veto it.
-The President can act, but the courts can review and strike down those actions.
-The courts can interpret law, but Congress retains the ability to shape judicial structure and jurisdiction.
+Congress can pass legislation, but the executive can veto it.
+The executive can act, but the courts can review and strike down those actions as unconstitutional.
+The courts can interpret law, but Congress retains the ability to shape judicial structure and, in defined circumstances, jurisdiction.

 No branch operates in isolation.
-Every exercise of authority is subject to challenge from another branch.
-This creates a permanent and intentional tension within the system.
-The Constitution was not designed for speed or administrative convenience.
-It was designed for control.
+Every exercise of authority is subject to challenge from another branch with independent constitutional standing.
+This creates a permanent and intentional tension within the governing structure.
+It is not a system designed to produce consensus or efficiency as primary values.
+It is a system designed to prevent any single branch, institution, or interest from accumulating authority that cannot be checked by an independent institutional actor.

 Federalism